pveentjer/benchmarks/scripts/kafka/README.md

 Configuration
 -------------
-* `io.aeron.benchmarks.kafka.remote.partition` - partition selection for the client (i.e.
+* `io.aeron.benchmarks.kafka.partition` - partition selection for the client (i.e.
 `remote.kafka.io.aeron.benchmarks.PartitionSelection`).
 One of the following:
   * `EXPLICIT` - an explicit partition will be assigned.
 Default if no other strategy is specified.
   * `BY_KEY` - a partition should be selected using a key from the record.
   * `RANDOM` - a partition should be selected at random by the broker when message arrives.
-* `io.aeron.benchmarks.kafka.remote.producer.max.in.flight.messages` - max number of the in-flight messages
+* `io.aeron.benchmarks.kafka.producer.max.in.flight.messages` - max number of the in-flight messages
 that can be sent by the producer.
 Default value is `1000`.
 When this limit is reached the producer will stop sending new messages until the callback is invoked.
 * `bootstrap.servers` - Kafka server location, i.e. host/port pair, e.g. `localhost:13592`.